 with Lee, Kim, Choi, Deryabin, Eom & Yoo

 On the Security of Homomorphic Encryption on Approximate Numbers

 Diogenes: Lightweight Scalable RSA Modulus Generation with a Dishonest Majority

-with Chen, Hazay, Ishai, Kashnikov, Riviere, shelat, Venkitasubramaniam and Wang.
+with Chen, Hazay, Ishai, Kashnikov, Riviere, shelat, Venkitasubramaniam & Wang.

 SSP (Oakland) 2021